Q&A: Extending the Life of a Liquid Remedy

 Does homeopathy make a difference to large, inflamed tonsils, shyness, stunted development, and nail-biting?
 It sure can!
 Take a look at what else it can do.

-What is Isopathy?
+Q. What is Tautopathy?